 Canaan fir are native to Canada, Maine, and the higher mountains within Virginia and West Virginia (specifically Canaan Valley).
 Canaan Firs are very similar to both Balsam firs and Fraser firs.
 Canaan firs vary in color from a light green to a dark green based on a variety of factors including moisture content, sunlight, and soil type.
 They have moderately strong branches and short, very soft needles approximately 0.5 to 1 inch.

 White pines are noted for holding their needles well, even long after being harvested.
 They also are well suited for people with allergies, as they give little to no aroma.
-A standard 1.8-meter (6 ft) tree takes approximately 6 to 8 years to grow in ideal conditions.
-Sheared varieties are usually desired because of their stereotypical Christmas tree conical shape, as naturally grown ones can become too thick for larger ornaments, or grow bushy in texture.
+A standard 6 ft tree takes approximately 6 to 8 years to grow in ideal conditions.
+Sheared varieties are usually desired because of their idealistic Christmas tree conical shape, as naturally grown ones can become too thick for larger ornaments, or grow bushy in texture.
 The branches of the eastern white pine are also widely used in making holiday wreaths and garland because of their soft, feathery needles.